gnotaras/wordpress-add-meta-tags/readme.txt

 This feature should be considered experimental.
 This information might be changed in future versions of the plugin.

+= Metadata for products =

+Since v2.7.5 Add-Meta-Tags has generic product support.
+No 3rd party e-commerce plugin is auto detected by default, but the necessary filter hooks are provided in order to be able to easily detect product and product group pages.
+As soon, as a product page is detected, Add-Meta-Tags sets the base metadata object's type to 'product' (depends on the metadata generator) and sets any metadata attribute that can possibly be added without making guesses.
+Metadata regarding more specific product details can be added programmatically via product specific filtering functions.
+Please check example

 = Translations =